biona001/GhostKnockoffGWAS/docs/src/man/download.md

 | AFR (Africans)          | TBD        |       |
 | AMR (Admixed Americans) | TBD        |       |  |

-+ **Note 1**: This file contain pre-processed knockoff data generated from the typed SNPs of the EUR cohort from the Pan-UKB panel.
++ **Note 1**: This file contain pre-processed LD files generated from the typed SNPs of the EUR cohort from the Pan-UKB panel.
 The quasi-independent regions were obtained by directly adapting [the output of ldetect](https://bitbucket.org/nygcresearch/ldetect-data/src/master/EUR/)